sjbrown/misc_work/deckahedron/deckahedron.md

 Near the corners of each card are Chinese characters for animals in the Chinese Zodiac.
-The distribution of these symbols is designed to make available a mechanic inspired by the game "Spot It" (also called Dobble).
+The distribution of these symbols is designed to provide a mechanic inspired by the game "Spot It" (also called Dobble).

 When you look at the face side of any 2 Deckahedron cards, either: